webix-hub/docs/data/datatree/filtering.md

 	17_datatree/04_api/03_filter.html
 }}

-Filtering modes
+Filtering Modes
 ------------------------------------

 The library provides special property **filterMode** to define how the tree items will be filtered.

 The **filterMode** property is an object that can contain 3 attributes:

 - **showSubItems** - (*boolean*) defines whether the tree should display children of the filtered items (*true*) (even if they don't match the filtering condition).
-The default value - *true*.
+The default value is *true*.
 - **openParents** - (*boolean*) - defines whether parents of the filtered items should be expanded (even if they don't match the filtering condition) so that user can effortlessly see the result of filtering. *True* by default.
 - **level**  - (*number*) sets the nesting level to filter items from (one-based numbering).